 The Nature Of Maxillofacial Trauma

 There are a number of possible causes of facial trauma such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
 Types of facial injuries can range from injuries of teeth to extremely severe injuries of the skin and bones of the face.
-Dr. Rotas is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating most types of facial trauma.
+Dr. Rotas and Dr. Martin are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating most types of facial trauma.

 Soft Tissue Injuries Of The Maxillofacial Region